-Mike & Lori Venturini purchased the Munro House in 1999, continued the B&B business, added a spa room, became a Murder Mystery House, developed an array of special event packages including “Chef Night,” and made energy improvements.
+Mike & Lori Venturini purchased the Munro House in 1999, continued the B&B business, added a spa room, and made energy improvements.

 Munro House Bed & Breakfast and Spa is the oldest house in Hillsdale County (1834), the first brick building in Hillsdale County (1840), and may be the oldest Bed and Breakfast in Southern Michigan that was originally built as a private residence (1834).
 Underground railroad tours are available for couples, families, and groups by appointment only.